Postdoctoral Research Associate

 - Fully remote work is possible.

-Minimum Qualifications: A PhD in a relevant field (such as epidemiology, entomology, ecology, or computational biology) is required.
-Computational modeling experience is required.
+Minimum Qualifications: A PhD in a relevant field (such as epidemiology, statistics, public health, or data science) is required.
+Statistical modeling experience is required.
 The successful candidate will have outstanding written and verbal communication skills, as well as the ability to initiate and drive multiple projects to completion simultaneously.
 Demonstrated creativity and innovation in problem solving are also required.
 The successful candidate will have maturity and sound judgment, as well as the ability to maintain confidentiality of sensitive information.

-To Apply: For full consideration, please submit your application materials, resume/CV and cover letter by Dr. Rebecca Smith, at firstname.lastname@example.org.
-The search will remain open until a suitable candidate is found.
-This is a 12-month position.
-Salary is budgeted at $47,484 in the first year, with 3% cost-of-living increases in following years.
-For more information on the position, you may contact Dr. Rebecca Smith, Associate Professor of Pathobiology at email@example.com.
+To Apply: For full consideration, please submit your application materials, resume/CV and cover letter by Dr. Rebecca Smith, at email@example.com.
+The search will remain open until a suitable candidate is found although the position is immediately available.
+The position is a 12-month appointment, with annual renewal dependent on funding and progress made by the individual.
+Funding for this position is available for two years.
+Salary is budgeted at $50,000 in the first year plus benefits, with 3% cost-of-living increases in following years.
+For more information on the position, you may contact Dr. Rebecca Smith, Associate Professor of Epidemiology at firstname.lastname@example.org.
 Illinois conducts criminal background checks on all job applicants upon acceptance of a contingent offer.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.
 Convictions are not a bar to employment.
 The University of Illinois System requires candidates selected for hire to disclose any documented finding of sexual misconduct or sexual harassment and to authorize inquiries to current and former employers regarding findings of sexual misconduct or sexual harassment.
 For more information, visit Policy on Consideration of Sexual Misconduct in Prior Employment.
 As a qualifying federal contractor, the University of Illinois System uses E-Verify to verify employment eligibility.